tendai22/dpans94_ja/app.md

 ### D.6.12 Words not provided in executable form

-ANS Forth allows an implementation to supply some words in source code or “load as needed” form, rather  than requiring all supplied words to be available with no additional programmer action.
+ANS Forth allows an implementation to supply some words in source code or "load as needed" form, rather  than requiring all supplied words to be available with no additional programmer action.

 <desc>